purvitrivedi/image-editing-app/README.md

 <img src="frontend/src/assets/brush.png" alt="artist brush filter" width="500px">

-## App Layout
+## Wireframes

-We had a simple 3-page layout for when user Uploads Image, plays around with filters and then saves it.
+We decided to go for a simple 3-page layout: when the user uploads an image, plays around with filters and then saves it.

 <img src="frontend/src/assets/miro.png" alt="Miro" width="600px">

-Our **MVP** was to ensure our there was smooth exchange of image data between the frontend and the backend.
+Our **MVP** was to ensure that there is a smooth exchange of image data between the frontend and the backend.
 If we were able to reach that goal quickly, we would add CSS filters.

 ## Backend

 On the backend we have three models: Image, Filter and User.
-We created the user model as we intended to have login features, however we later decided that this will be added in the future.
+We created the user model as we intended to have login features, however, we later decided that this isn't a necessary featured and can be added in the future.

 ### Image & Filter model, view, urls
-We have two models: Image and Filter.

 The Filter model was created to create the database of filter options from the seeds file.

-The Image Model was the main model towards applying filters and returning the b64 back to the frontend.
+The Image Model was the main model.
+It was use to apply filters and return the base64 image back to the frontend.
 We send the width and height from the frontend as well, so images are returned with the exact dimensions:

     class Image(models.Model):
         url = models.TextField()